-The Best Time of Year To Rent?
+The Best Time of Year To Rent an Apartment

 Most Americans move between May and September.
-This is not surprising when you think about the fact that young people start or graduate from college during this time, younger kids are out of school on summer break, and the weather is generally more accommodating to moving yourself and your household from one location to another.
+This is not surprising when you think about the fact that young people start or graduate from college during this time, younger kids are out of school on summer break, and the weather is generally more accommodating to moving your household from one location to another.